The Team

 Roberta Dolling-Boreham

-Rob is a medical student at the University of Toronto with an interest in implementing AI solutions in clinical medicine.
+Rob is a resident in obstetrics and gynecology at the Memorial University of Newfoundland with an interest in implementing AI solutions in clinical medicine.
 Rob enjoys painting and hanging out with her dog, Roger.

 Giulia Di Nardo